Hydra-Chain/hydragon-assets/staking-integration-guide.md

 ##### Swap vested position

-Delegators can decide to swap a vested position, if the current validator is not working properly, have hight commission or for whatever reason.
+Delegators can decide to swap a vested position, if the current validator is not working properly, has a high commission, or for whatever reason.

 ```solidity
 function swapVestedPositionStaker(address oldStaker, address newStaker) external;
 ```

-Swapping a position requires a new validator that is available with the same vesting manager.
-Which means if all validators have a opened vested position that is active, rewards are maturing or there is a left delegation to this validator, a position cannot be swapped to anyone. <br>
+Swapping a position from one validator to a new one requires availability with the same vesting manager.
+This means if with the same vesting manager, a delegator has opened vested positions for all validators, that are active, rewards are maturing or there are left delegation amounts left, then a position cannot be swapped to anyone. <br>

-User can easily check for each validator if he can swap position to him by using this function: <br>
+User can easily check for each validator if he can swap positions to specific validators using this function: <br>
-Where delegator should be the vesting manager.
+Where the delegator should be the vesting manager and staker is the validator.

 ```solidity
 function isPositionAvailableForSwap(address staker, address delegator) external view returns (bool);